Machu Picchu Visitor Information

 Step 1: Machu Picchu Entrance Tickets - ticket types and prices

-The official Machu Picchu government website can be found at www.machupicchu.gob.pe Sometimes you can buy tickets for Machu Picchu but quite a lot of the time it just doesn't work.
+The official Machu Picchu government website can be found at www.machupicchu.gob.pe Sometimes you can buy tickets for Machu Picchu but quite a lot of the time it just doesn't work so you have to have a lot of patience and just keeping trying.
 However it can be quite useful for checking ticket availability (see step 3 below).

 There are basically four ticket types: Machu Picchu only, Machu Picchu + Museum, Machu Picchu + Huayna Picchu and Machu Picchu + Machu Picchu Mountain